 Gainsborough Old Hall

-Managed by Lincolnshire County Council, but owned by English Heritage, Gainsborough Old Hall is one of the best preserved medieval manor houses in England.
+Owned by English Heritage, Gainsborough Old Hall is one of the best preserved medieval manor houses in England.
 The hall was built by Sir Thomas Burgh in 1460.
 The Burghs were a rich, flamboyant and powerful family.

 We have interpreteted the Hall a number of times over the decades, but don't have full details of all of the earlier events here.